sjunges/sjunges.github.io/_pages/research.md

 I am broadly interested in the design and analysis of complex and robust (safety-)critical systems.
 In particular, I am interested in modeling formalisms to describe such systems and the use of automated reasoning to analyse these systems.
 Often, I develop such reasoning techniques myself.
 Many of these methods are rooted in (probabilistic) model checking and satisfiability solvers.
+Also see my [list of publications](../publications)

 {% assign sorted_pages = site.research| sort:"order" %}
 {% for post in sorted_pages %}